John Flaxman: Later life

-In the last six years of his life, Flaxman designed decorations for the facades of Buckingham Palace.
+In the last six years of his life, Flaxman designed decorations for the façades of Buckingham Palace.
 Some of his drawings for this commission are now held by the Royal Collection Trust.

+In 1819 his Statue of Sir John Moore was erected in George Square, Glasgow.
 In 1820 Flaxman's wife died.
-Her younger sister, Maria Denman, and his own sister, Maria Flaxman, continued to live with him, and he continued to work hard.
+Her younger sister, Maria Denman, and his half sister, Mary Ann Flaxman, continued to live with him, and he continued to work hard.
 In 1822 he delivered at the academy a lecture in memory of his old friend, Canova, who had recently died; in 1823 he received a visit from Schlegel, who wrote an account of their meeting.

 Flaxman died, aged 71, on 7 December 1826.
 His name is listed as one of the important lost graves on the Burdett Coutts Memorial in Old St. Pancras Churchyard.
+He was buried at St. Giles' Cemetery, King's Road (St Giles in the Fields), beside his wife Anne and his sister Mary Ann Flaxman.

 Flaxman Terrace in Bloomsbury, London, is named after him.
 The Chelsea telephone exchange that became 020 7352 was also named after him, the digits 352 still corresponding to the old three-letter dialling code FLA.